White Glove Delivery USA: What It Is, Cost & Insurance (2026)

 Common US add-ons:

-- COI (Certificate of Insurance) naming the building/HOA as additional insured (often required in NYC/Chicago/SF)
+- COI (Certificate of Insurance) naming the building or HOA as additional insured (often required in NYC, Chicago, and SF)

 - Freight elevator reservations and delivery within building-approved time windows

-- Haul-away of old items, door removal, tight-turn navigation in walk-ups/union buildings
+- Haul-away of old items, door removal, tight-turn navigation in walk-ups and union buildings

 Choose white glove when any of the following are true: